terrycojones/daudin/README.md

 /tmp
 ```

-*Warning*: I don't really like these special commands! `daudin` is 99.9% pure
-Python and doesn't absolutely require these kinds of hacks (which in this
-case actually break some infrequently used syntax, such as entering a
-multi-line value using Python's `%` operator if you happen to have a
-variable called `cd` defined).
-So I may remove it entirely.
-But... changing directory is rather common, so I'm not sure.

 Importantly, changing directory does not affect the current pipeline value.
 So you can change directory in the middle of a pipeline: